surniaulula/wpsso/readme.txt

 (2018/02/03) Added a 'Person' role for WordPress users.
 Added a "Add Person Role for New Users" and "SameAs Webpage URLs Custom Field" option.
 Fixed an incorrectly named variable used to calculate the maximum image upscale size.

-= 3.51.0 =

-(2018/01/27) Added an integration module for the WordPress video shortcode and self-hosted videos (Pro version).